 - It establishes secure connections through SSH tunneling and SSL ensuring every connection is secure, stable, and reliable.

-- You can import and export data to diverse formats like Excel, Access, CSV, and more.
+- You can import and export data from the GUI to diverse formats like Excel, Access, CSV, and more.

 Despite all the good features, there are a few cons that you need to consider before buying Navicat: